 - 5.1 ADDITIONAL INFORMATION: - 5.1.1 Pre-mixed molybdenum has an indefinite shelf life.
-The shelf life of the SPR working solutions is at least six months, but shall be tested prior to each use. - 5.1.2 Excess reagent shall be collected and placed in the hazardous waste container located in the fume hood.

-- 5.2.2 This test involves the making of a quality latent print on a test surface similar to the one being examined.
+The shelf life of the SPR working solutions is at least six months, but shall be tested prior to each use. - 5.1.2 When working in the laboratory, excess reagent shall be collected and placed in the hazardous waste container located in the fume hood. - 5.2 CONTROLS: - 5.2.2 This test involves the making of a quality latent print on a test surface similar to the one being examined.
 The area surrounding the intentionally deposited latent print shall serve as a negative control. - 5.2.3 The test print is exposed to the SPR in the same manner as the questioned surface. - 5.2.4 An analyst shall not proceed with the processing of the evidence until a control test bearing positive results (development of a gray colored latent with traditional SPR or a white colored latent with white SPR) and a negative control test (minimal background development) has been carried out and documented in the laboratory case notes. - 5.3 SAFETY: